tytydraco/yessleep/out/The_ANTI_EMTB_Program.md

 With the same ease that someone would remove a band-aid with, Big Les peeled the scalp off Kevin's skull.

-Mayhem engulfed the room.
+Mayhem.
 Screams and cries of terror erupted and everyone was on their feet.
-In my panic I tripped over my chair and crashed to the ground while people ran around me.
+In my panic I tripped over my chair and crashed to the ground.
+Feet pounded the around me.

 The sound of cannon fire left my ears ringing.
-A group had fled to the back door and Gleb was happily unloading a cylinder of bullets into them.
+A group had fled to the back door.
+Gleb was happily unloading a cylinder of bullets into them.
 The woman with glasses desperately pulled on the door, wailing until half of her head exploded.
 Every time Gleb pulled the trigger, flames would blaze from the barrel of the gun.
 He laughed while fist-sized holes appeared in those attempting to escape.

-Kevin had gone cross-eyed, mumbling gibberish while Big Les removed the top of his skull.
-Fluids leaked from his head avulsion.
+Kevin had gone cross-eyed, mumbling gibberish.
+Not paying much attention, Big Les busied himself removing the top of his skull.
+Fluids pooled on the desk and leaked off the edges to soak into the carpet.

-Josh charged towards Big Les only for Moira to appear and snatch his wrist a few steps from his target.
-He stopped in his tracks as black viscous liquid began to pour from his mouth, and then his nose, ears, and eyes.
-Clawing at his throat and chest Josh collapsed, dead.
+Josh charged towards Big Les only for Moira to appear and snatch his wrist.
+He stopped in his tracks.
+Black viscous liquid began to pour from his mouth, and then his nose, ears, and eyes.
+Clawing at his throat and chest, Josh collapsed, dead.

 "What do you want!?"

 Danielle was on her knees looking down the barrel of Gleb's revolver.
 He licked the blood off his lips and leaned in close.

-"*Sit down,*" he hissed.
+"*Sit down*," he hissed.

 "Okay.
 Okay, we're sitting," William said.
 His hands were raised in surrender.

 He spoke to those remaining in the room.
 "Come on.
 Come on guys let's listen to them.
 We'll sit."

-He moved to his table, arms up the entire time and sat down.
+He moved to his table, arms up the entire way and sat down.
 I pulled myself back into my chair.
 Slowly, everyone returned to their seats.

 After the slaughter, eight people remained.
 A pile of bodies littered the back of the room.
 The once white walls were now painted red.